 There were a few who were curious about the lands across the Narrow Sea, but for the most part it was all about the gossip and impressing one’s parents.
 My mother had just been happy I was alive.
 I never felt the compulsion to impress anybody.
 Since I found the lessons dull and the company irritable, I was often running down books and maps I could get my hands on, and engaging the maesters with questions while the other children played.

 So when I left Storm’s End at my mother’s behest, I got to see those lands in person.
-The years I spent aboard the Black Bertha were happy ones.
+The years I spent aboard the Black Betha were happy ones.
 The sailors were happy to teach a cabin boy so willing to learn, and I learned to play their games of dice as much as I learned their knots.
-It couldn’t last forever – what does? – and a raven from Dragonstone caused Ser Davos to put me off of the Bertha in Braavos.
+It couldn’t last forever — what does? — and a raven from Dragonstone caused Ser Davos to put me off of the Black Betha in Braavos.
 He explained it to me as well as he could.